learn-static/digital-exhibit-lab/docs/overview.md

 The digital-exhibit-lab template repository can be copied on GitHub to quickly set up your customized Digital Exhibit Lab instance.
 GitHub's platform has free, builtin features to edit the project code, set up collaborative project management, and host your exhibit website.

+For an intro to the concept, see [About Digital Exhibit Lab](https://learn-static.github.io/digital-exhibit-lab/about.html).
 For more information about CollectionBuilder and how it works, please see the [CollectionBuilder About page](https://learn-static.github.io/digital-exhibit-lab/project/overview.html).

 ## Framing your Project